 Information on the CAA's Regulatory Enforcement policy and the actions it has taken.

-In October 2012, the CAA published its first Regulatory Enforcement Policy that applies to all of the CAA’s regulatory activities.
+Our Regulatory Enforcement Policy applies to all of the CAA’s regulatory activities.

 The Policy is being introduced in a phased approach with a series of sector specific guidance notes published to accompany the Policy.
 The Policy will only be applied once the accompanying guidance is available.

-This area of the CAA website will also, in the coming months, include details of the high level enforcement action that it has taken.
+This area of the CAA website will also include details of the high level enforcement action that it has taken.
 The Policy provides more information on the actions that will be published.